MEGA65/open-roms/STATUS.md

 * joystick can be used to move text cursor
 * pre-defined function keys

-* JiffyDOS protocol support
-* partial DolphinDOS protocol support
+* JiffyDOS and DolphinDOS protocols support
 * DOS wedge (direct mode only) - `@<drive_number>`, `@<command>`, `@$`, `@$<params>`, `@`

 * turbo tape load support (as device 7, or using `←L`), up to 250 blocks (can store bytes under I/O)